 Taxpayers who already filed a 2020 income tax return would thus be required to amend the 2020 business income tax return.
 Pass-through entities (S-corporations and partnerships) issuing amended 2020 K-1s would result in multiple shareholders and partners incurring the expense and administrative burden of filing amended 2020 personal income tax returns.

+All occurrences, including those about paying taxes and qualified business income, relate to the taxpayer’s right to income or liability for payment.
 The 2020 ERC expense disallowance allowance also applies to 2021.
-On an accrual basis, recognition of income, as well as deductions, are done in the year that meet the following criteria.
-All occurrences relating to the taxpayer’s right to income or liability for payment take place, and, you can decide the amount with flawless accuracy.
+On an accrual basis, recognition of income, as well as deductions, are done in the year that meets the following criteria.

 2022 Provisions